Pension growth is also known as the pension input amount.

 Closing value - opening value = pension input amount.

-If the pension input amount is more than the Annual Allowance, the excess amount may be subject to an Annual Allowance charge.
+If the pension input amount is more than the Annual Allowance, the excess amount may be subject to an annual allowance charge.

-Stopped paying into your NHS Pension
+If you’ve stopped paying into your NHS Pension

 You could have a pension input amount if either: